-The Battle of Punished Woman Fork, also known as the Battle of Squaw’s Den Cave, was the last Indian battle in Kansas.
-It occurred when Chief Dull Knife and Little Wolf, of the Northern Cheyenne, decided to lead their people from their reservation near Fort El Reno, Oklahoma back to their former home in the north.
+Also known as Battle Canyon, it occurred when Chief Dull Knife and Little Wolf, of the Northern Cheyenne, decided to lead their people from their reservation near Fort El Reno, Oklahoma back to their former home in the north.
 The Cheyenne included 92 warriors, 120 women, and 141 children.
 As they came through Kansas, crossing the Arkansas River at the Cimarron Crossing, Lieutenant-Colonel William H. Lewis, commander at Fort Dodge, was dispatched to capture and return them.

 The following day, Lewis was placed in a military ambulance and the soldiers made their way to Fort Wallace, Kansas about 40 miles to the northwest.
 Along the way, he died of his wounds, becoming the last Kansas military casualty of the Indian Wars.

-After escaping from Battle Canyon the tribe continued on in what has become known as the Cheyenne Raid, making their way through Decater and Rawlins Counties and committing a number of depredations.
+After escaping from Battle Canyon the tribe continued on in what has become known as the Cheyenne Raid, making their way through Decatur and Rawlins Counties and committing a number of depredations.

 The battle site is located about one mile southeast of Lake Scott State Park.
-Owned by the Scott County Historical Society, a marker designates the battle site and a monument has been placed over Squaw’s Den Cave.
+Owned by the Scott County Historical Society, a marker designates the battle site and a monument has been placed over Sanctuary Cave.